Waiting patiently is usually a time of testing — testing our trust in, and our commitment to, Yahuwah Elohim [the Hebrew name for the LORD God].

 We may have said a quick prayer, but then, we begin our efforts to ‘fix’ the problem.

 I’m not talking about life-threatening situations where seconds count and swift action is necessary.

 What I’m addressing is problems that commonly arise in our lives, dilemmas that can become tangled and unpleasant predicaments.

 Problems and Tangled Predicaments

-    Yahuwah [the LORD] is good unto them that wait for Him, to the soul that seeketh Him.
+Yahuwah [the LORD] is good unto them that wait for Him, to the soul that seeks Him.
 It is good that a man should both hope and quietly wait for the salvation of Yahuwah [the LORD].
-(Lamentations 3:25, 26)
+(Lamentations 3:25-26)